March 18th – March 25th – Fully Booked

 Consider bringing a laptop or tablet to store and review your photos during the tour.
 Don't forget spare memory cards, batteries, and a battery charger—you'll likely take many photos each day.
 We'll provide more detailed packing advice closer to the departure date.
 Remember, this safari is not just for photographers— it's an opportunity to experience tigers in their natural habitat.
 Many participants find the memories alone to be a rewarding takeaway.
 You're welcome whether you're behind a lens or not.

-Rajasthan's climate is hot and dry in March and April.
+Rajasthan's climate is hot and dry in May.
 Wear loose, light-coloured clothing for comfort, and consider a hat and high-factor sun cream for sun protection.
 Mosquito repellent may be useful in the evenings, although mosquitoes aren't usually encountered during safaris.
-You should be reasonably fit, although most activities involve jeep travel, not walking—except if you choose to explore the local town or Ranthambhore Fort.
+You should be reasonably fit, although most activities involve jeep travel, not walking, except if you choose to explore the local town or Ranthambhore Fort.

 Before departure, I'll provide further information about local customs and what to expect.
 Consult your doctor or travel clinic about necessary vaccinations for travel to India.
 Citizens from most countries require an Indian visa—I'll send more information about this after booking

-The 9-day tiger safari photo tour to Ranthambhore, India, is priced at 3,499 GBP per person.
-This includes:
+The 8-day tiger safari photo tour to Ranthambhore, India, is priced at 4,190 GBP per person.

 • Daily morning coffee/tea, breakfast, lunch, and evening meals